Getting Started with Story Driven Development for Rails with Cucumber

 Should be able to order pizza

-Next we need to define some scenarios.
-Scenarios are things that can happen during the story.
-Most pizza places aren't open 24 hours a day so two simple scenarios are (1) the pizza shop is closed, and (2) the pizza shop is open.
+Now you need some scenarios -- specific things that can happen during the story.
+Most pizza places aren't open 24 hours, so two obvious scenarios are: the shop is closed, and the shop is open.

 Scenario: The pizza shop is closed